How Do You Remove Popcorn Ceiling Texture?

 3. Hold the garden sprayer at a distance of about 12 inches from the popcorn ceiling.

-4. Spray the popcorn ceiling with a fine mist of water until it is evenly wet.
+4. Spray the popcorn ceiling with a fine water mist until it is evenly wet.

 5. Wait a few minutes for the water to soak into the popcorn ceiling.